fhl204/PUI2016_fhl204/HW4_fhl204/README.md

 Contributions:

 Worked collaboratively with CX and JZ on assignments 3 and 4.
-Each member providing equal contribution and support.
+Each member provided equal contribution and support.